-Soft Tissue & Orthopedic Pet Surgery in Fayetteville
+Soft Tissue and Orthopedic Dog and Cat Surgery in Fayetteville

-A pet surgery recommendation may not be something you want to hear at your pet’s appointment, but it’s often an essential part of your pet’s health care plan.
+A dog or cat surgery recommendation may not be something you want to hear at your pet’s appointment, but it’s often an essential part of your pet’s health care plan.
 Surgery is either preventive or corrective in nature, and with each situation, we discuss your pet’s options fully with you before coming to a decision.
-Additionally, the team at Best Friends Animal Hospital minimizes risks by making comfort and safety their top priority in every surgery.
+Additionally, the veterinarians at Best Friends Animal Hospital minimizes risks by making comfort and safety their top priority in every surgery.

 “I love everyone there.
 The staff are all so sweet to my dogs and to me.
 They compliment my animals and that means the world.
 My dogs have had procedures recently and the doctors and techs have explained them thoroughly.
 I appreciate that. thanks BF ”

-Our doctors perform a range of soft tissue procedures and some common orthopedics, as well!
+Our veterinarians perform a range of soft tissue procedures and some common orthopedics, as well!
 Some of our procedures include:

 - Cranial cruciate ligament (CCL) repair surgery

-If there’s ever a surgery we don't perform, we’ll refer you to a trusted specialist.
+If there’s ever a dog or cat surgery we don't perform, we’ll refer you to a trusted specialist.

-Our ultimate goal is to minimize your pet’s risk and discomfort throughout surgery and we do this with several safety precautions:
+Our ultimate goal is to minimize your pet’s risk and discomfort throughout dog and cat surgery and we do this with several safety precautions:

 - Pre-anesthetic blood work and an exam.
 This helps us determine that your pet is healthy enough to receive the anesthetic.
 It also helps us develop a tailored anesthetic protocol for your pet.